sdutt00/RepData_PeerAssessment1/PA1_template.md

 mean_nds<-as.numeric(mean(ndailySteps, na.rm=T))
 median_nds<-as.numeric(median(ndailySteps, na.rm=T))
 ```
-The mean total number of steps taken per day is 10598.95 and the median value calculated is 10395.
+The mean total number of steps taken per day is 10785.05 and the median value calculated is 10910.
-The mean and median values are lower.
-Thus imputing missing values has the impact of lowering the mean and median values of total number of steps per day.
+Due to imputing missing values the mean value has remained almost the same but the median values of total number of steps per day was slightly higher.

 ## Are there differences in activity patterns between weekdays and weekends?